 Dr Julie Barbour

-Convenor of Linguistics, Senior Lecturer, FASS Human Research Ethics Chair
+Convenor of Linguistics, Senior Lecturer, Human Research Ethics Committee Chair

 Qualifications: BA (English & Linguistics) Waikato; MA (Linguistics) (Hons) Auckland; CTEFLA RSA/Cambridge; PhD (Linguistics) Waikato

-Language Documentation and Description; Oceanic Linguistics; Linguistic Typology; Field Methodology; Vernacular Literacy.
+Language Documentation and Description; Oceanic Linguistics; Linguistic Typology; Field Methodology; Vernacular Literacy, Ethics.

 Julie's research interests are in the general areas of language documentation and description of the Oceanic language family.
 Within this, she has developed interests in linguistic typology, particularly morphological systems associated with the verb, in anthropological linguistics, and in vernacular literacy.

 She completed her doctoral research on the Neverver language, funded by a graduate studentship from HRELP.
 Her project was published as A grammar of Neverver.
 She has been working on a comparative study of Vanuatu languages in general, and Malekula languages in particular.
 The Exploring Mood in the Oceanic languages of Vanuatu project was funded by a Fast Start grant the Royal Society's Marsden Fund.
 The Malekula Languages Project (also Malakula) is now the focus of her long term research interests.
-She has supported a number of research students in the field, and in 2015 she led a team of student linguists to participant a Ministry of Education workshop to develop literacy materials for seven of Malekula's languages.
+She has supported a number of research students in the field, and in 2015 and 2016 she led a team including Dr. Nicola Daly (FEDU) and four student linguists to participant a Vanuatu Ministry of Education workshop to develop literacy materials for seven of Malekula's languages.

 The Malekula Languages Project houses Terry Crowley's archived research data from Malekula, and has developed working corpora for the following languages: Neverver, Neve'ei (in collaboration with Jill Musgrave), Avava, Naman, V'enen Taut (in collaboration with student Royce Dodd), Uripiv/Northeast Malekula (in collaboration with missionary linguist Ross McKerras), Larevet, Malua Bay/Espiegles Bay (in collaboration with former students Kanauhea Wessels and Roxanna Holmes) and Ninde (in collaboration with speaker Leina Isno).
 Additionally, the project is supporting the development of literacy materials for Maskelynes/Uluveu (in collaboration with David and Sue Healey), Lamap, V'ao, and Tirax/Mae.